Creating a culture of inclusion in the workplace

 Create accessible spaces

 Accessibility is an incredibly overlooked aspect of office design.
-Work with Health and Safety guidelines to make sure that clearance around desks and through doorways is up to standard.
+Work with health and safety guidelines to make sure that clearance around desks and through doorways is up to standard.

 Work with your building management to make sure you have ramps where there are stairs or that there is meeting room space on the ground floor if you don’t have an elevator.
+These changes will ensure an inclusive environment for your employees and clients.

-Nursing rooms for mothers
+Install nursing rooms for mothers

 If you have the space and decide to provide a nursing room, make sure the room has a lock, covered windows, and a special fridge to store pumped milk.